HajjSalad/RaspberryPi-Cam-Streamer/README.md

 This project demonstrates end-to-end system design across kernel space and user space.
 It combines Linux interfaces (V4L2, IOCTL, MMAP) with concurrent data pipelines and computer vision inference.

-💡 **Additional Notes**
-- Each key feature includes a link to **in-depth implementation notes** that describe how the module was designed and built.
+💡 **Additional Notes**: Each key feature includes a link to **in-depth implementation notes** that describe how the module was designed and built.

 #### 🌿 Branches
 - `main` - Stable, fully integrated version of the project